 - If you’ve headed all the way down Queens Road to North Street, (Boots is on the corner) turn left on North St. then right on Ship St. You’ll walk down into the Lanes, another funky chic shopping district with restaurants, pubs and bars.
 As you keep walking through the Lanes to East St. you’ll see High street retailers such as All Saints and Jigsaw.

 All streets lead down to the beach and Brighton has it’s own surfy scruffy boho beach culture.
-It’s easy to walk along the Kings Road and soak up the sun and seaside vibe, but you can also take the steps down to a lower walkway that’s freckled with little beach huts, restaurants and bars.
+It’s easy to walk along the main Kings Road that follows the beach and soak up the sun and seaside vibe, but take the steps down to Kings Road Arches, a lower walkway that’s freckled with little beach huts, restaurants and bars.
 A perfect spot to get that quintessential dish, fish and chips.

 The easiest way to get to Brighton from London is by train.
 From London Victoria to Brighton is about an hour direct.
 I highly recommend using Trainline to book your tickets.
 Super easy.
-There’s also an app.
+Use the Trainline app.
 (The train to Brighton is a Southern train and also stops at Gatwick Airport.)
 You can book and pay for your tickets online or through the app, then pick them up at the station.
-It’s a popular destination so book up to 12 weeks in advance to get the best pricing for your day trip to Brighton.
+It’s a popular destination so book up to 12 weeks in advance to get the best pricing for your day trip.

-It’s very easy to walk from the station into the hub of Brighton.
-It’s literally about 10-15 minutes to the shopping areas I’ve described.
-However if you’ve shopped till you drop and you don’t feel like walking back up the hill to the station, Brighton-Hove radio cabs are plentiful.
+It’s very easy to walk from the station into the hub of Brighton to the shopping areas I’ve described.
+However if you’ve shopped till you drop and don’t feel like walking back up the hill to the station, Brighton-Hove radio cabs are plentiful.
 They’re managed under the City Council and are relatively inexpensive.
 The app is useful to pre-book, but you’ll see the blue/green/white taxis everywhere if you want to hail a taxi on foot.
+You’ll also find Uber cabs in Brighton & Hove.